 Think weddings are expensive for the bride and the groom?
-Well as a wedding guest, your bill just to step foot in the venue and watch your friends say "I do" will cost you a pretty penny.
-The average cost of a wedding for a guest in 2016 is over $700, according to recent research.
-Wondering what is making a wedding weekend that expensive?
-Here are the six things you'll have to pay for as a 2016 wedding guest.
+Well, even as a wedding guest, your bill just to set foot in the venue and watch your friends say "I do" will cost you a pretty penny.
+The average cost of a wedding for a guest in 2016 was over $700, according to recent research.
+Wondering what makes a wedding weekend that expensive?
+Here are the six things wedding guests are paying for.

 1. Car Service